 - The major complications of chronic bronchitis are severe shortness of breath, COPD, respiratory failure, and an increased mortality rate.

 - Risk factors for chronic bronchitis include smoking, exposure to airborne chemicals and secondhand smoke, dust, and other bronchial irritants.

 - A majority of cases of chronic bronchitis can be prevented by not smoking and avoiding secondhand smoke.
 Avoidance of air-borne bronchial irritants, vaccinations, and asthma prevention may help prevent bouts of chronic bronchitis.

 - Although the disease is chronic and progressive, patients that are diagnosed early before much bronchial damage occurs and who stop smoking (or avoid airborne dust, chemicals or other situations that lead to bronchial irritation) often have a good prognosis for many years.

 - To potentially avoid developing chronic bronchitis, seek treatment for tobacco addiction and the occasional chronic cough (less than daily for 3 months).
 If you have chronic bronchitis seek care for severe dyspnea, cyanosis, and fever immediately.

 What is bronchitis?

-Acute bronchitis is bronchitis that is short-lived; the bronchitis lasts about two weeks and usually people recover with no permanent damage to the bronchial tree.
-Viruses such as influenza, respiratory syncytial virus (RSV), and rhinoviruses cause the majority of cases of acute bronchitis, while the remainder are caused by bacteria (for example, Mycoplasma, Pneumococcus) or short-term exposure to chemical irritants (for example, tobacco smoke, gastric reflux contents, inhaled solvents).
+Acute bronchitis is bronchitis that is short-lived.
+Acute bronchitis lasts about two weeks, and usually people recover with no permanent damage to the bronchial tree.
+Viruses such as influenza, respiratory syncytial virus (RSV), and rhinoviruses cause the majority of cases of acute bronchitis, while the remainder are caused by bacteria (for example, Mycoplasma, Pneumococcus) or short-term exposure to chemical irritants (for example, tobacco smoke, acid reflux, inhaled solvents).